albertms22/static-website-infra/README.md

 ## Notes

-This project is for educational and portfolio purposes.
+This is for educational purposes.

 It does not include production hardening (e.g., HTTPS with ACM, custom domain, WAF).